National Landscape Southwest Fryslân

 The Landscape

 National Landscape Southwest Fryslân covers no less than 51,420 hectares and offers a unique mix of water, nature, and cultural heritage.
 This region has a rich and layered history.
 From the first settlers who built terps (artificial dwelling mounds) to protect themselves from the water, to the construction of dikes and the rise of thriving trading towns.
 Agricultural peat reclamation, sea dikes, and inland dikes have all helped shape the landscape into what it is today.
-The area is divided into four distinctive regions: the clay soils of the north, the rolling glacial ridges of the southeast, the water-rich peat and lake district in the centre, and the dynamic IJsselmeer coast in the southwest.
+The area is divided into four distinctive regions: the clay landscape in the north and west, the glacial ridges in the southeast, the water-rich peat and lake district in the center, and the dynamic coastal landscape along the IJsselmeer.

 Estates and Heritage